nikotsunami/osce/OsceManager/src/main/webapp/help/README.md

 in boldface are required to be uploaded to the server you want to display the manual on.

-- *build.bat*: Batch-file used to compile the manual from the source on Windows (requires PanDoc to be in the path).
+- *build.bat*: Batch-file used to compile the manual from the source on Windows (requires pandoc to be in the path).
-- *build.sh*: Shell script used to compile the manual from the source on Unix based systems (requires PanDoc to be in the path).
+- *build.sh*: Shell script used to compile the manual from the source on Unix based systems (requires pandoc to be in the path).
 - **favicon.ico**: A favicon that can be used when placing the manual on a webserver.
 - **github.css**: A modified version of githubs default markdown styling to suit the styling of the manual.